Moavia-Hassan/Future_Forecasting/README.md

-# Forecasting Project: Time Series Analysis and Forecasting with Python
+# Forecasting Project: Time Series Analysis and Forecasting with Python using XGBosst and Prophet Model

 In this repo I have uploaded my first time series forecasting project.